XayOn/Metis/Readme.rst

 "skill," or "craft"), mother of wisdom and deep tought on ancient greek religion.

-This package contains a cookiecutter that will set up a few things for you:
+This package will setup an API service based on aiohttp with a few goodies:

-- Start a project with `behave <http://pythonhosted.org/behave/>`_ to start with BDD.
+- Organised project structure with poetry
-- Add a skeleton for unit tests
-- Add a status page
+- Automatic *API* versioning with semver and git-hooks
+- Testable HTTP "models" that act as connections to other services
+- Inter-service automatic tracing with zipking.
+Automatically propagates when using HTTP models.
+- Behave, pytest and hypothesis, and helpers to quickly use them to test your API
+- Direct swagger support with aiohttp-apiset
+- Docker with healtcheck automatic command
-- Start with a python package
+- Travis configuration with tox
-- Set up tox with python3.5 (add more if you want!)
-- Add travis config, github goodies and readthedocs config
+- ReadTheDocs configuration + sphinx enabled by default

 Usage
 -----